Hope Valley Reservoir

 The Hope Valley Reservoir is a 2840 ML service reservoir in Hope Valley, South Australia, a suburb of Adelaide, South Australia.

-When completed in 1873 it was the second reservoir constructed in Adelaide; it is the oldest still in use in South Australia.
+When completed in 1873, it became the second reservoir constructed in Adelaide and remains the oldest still in use in South Australia.
 It covers 52 ha and is retained behind a 950 m long clay-cored earth wall.
 Water is transferred from the River Torrens via a tunnel and aqueduct.
 The river is also used to transfer water from the Kangaroo Creek and Millbrook reservoirs.

-In December 2021, the reservoir was opened to the public for the first time for activities including walking, running, cycling and picnicking.
+In December 2020, the reservoir was opened to the public for the first time for activities including walking, running, cycling and picnicking.